omarudolley/sandbox-definitions/README.md

 ## Test version of definitions

 Everyone can submit to this repo whatever definitions they seem appropriate.
-It will allow to create data products using these definitions in IOXIO Sandbox Nexus and experiment with the system.
+It will allow to create data products using these definitions in IOXIO Dataspace Sandbox and experiment with the system.
 In order to do this:

 1. Fork this repository